baseonballs/mpower-sitedocs/site-docs/mathematics/aops/critical_thinking_framework.md

 5. **Synthesis**: Combining elements to form a new whole.
 6. **Evaluation**: Making judgments based on criteria.

-Educators can utilize this taxonomy to design activities that promote higher-order thinking skills, encouraging students to move beyond mere memorization to analysis, synthesis, and evaluation citeturn0search3.
+We can utilize this taxonomy to design activities that promote higher-order thinking skills, encouraging students to move beyond mere memorization to analysis, synthesis, and evaluation [citation:Paul-Elder](https://louisville.edu/ideastoaction/about/criticalthinking/framework/).

 ## Integrating Theoretical Frameworks into Practice

-To effectively foster critical thinking in elementary students, educators can:
+To effectively foster critical thinking in elementary, middle-schoolers and high school students, we as educators & mentors can:

 - **Combine Frameworks**: Use Bloom's Taxonomy to structure learning objectives that align with the intellectual standards of the Paul-Elder framework.